rust-lang/rfcs/text/3389-manifest-lint.md

 group) and the leave the exceptions at default but making `priority = true` the default would read weird (everything is a priority but one or two items).

+We could pass this to the tool and say "you figure it out" based on which is the most specific and least specific.
+This requires lint groups to be subsets or disjoint of each other to avoid ambiguity.
+While this might hold today, I'm a bit cautious of putting this requirement on us forever.
+For example, if we merged `cargo semver-check`, there are proposed lint groups based on what a lint's user-overideable semver-level is which couldn't be guarenteed to meet these requirements.
+On the implementation side, this will require a new channel to communicate these lints to the tools (unless we infer order for flags/config as well) and require them to organize their data in a way for it to inferred.

 We could use an array instead of a table:

 Unconfigurable: